Trine holds first STEM research, design symposium

 Projects ranged from biomedical engineering Freshman Projects and research to Research Experiences for Undergraduates (REU) in biomedical engineering and chemistry, as well as exercise science capstone projects.

 “The idea to hold a symposium was generated by the Biomedical Engineering Department faculty,” said Maria Gerschutz, Ph.D., chair of the Bock Department of Biomedical Engineering.
 “The main purpose was to give our students the opportunity to gain experience presenting their work in a professional setting.
 I was grateful we were able to make it a multidisciplinary event.”

-More than 100 attended the event, included students, faculty, staff and visitors from the university’s Women’s Visit Day.
+More than 100 attended the event, including students, faculty, staff and visitors from the university’s Women’s Visit Day.